Zeb-0/Learn_JS/notes.md

 - Always use `const` if the value is not to be changed
 - Always use `const` if the type is not to be changed - Arrays and Objects
 - Only use `let` if you can't use `const`
-- Only use `var` if you MUST support old browsers
+- Only use `var` if you MUST support old browsers.